 Number of Licensed Hunters and Anglers - Both benchmarks are relatively steady, with anglers showing slightly more year to year variation.
 A goal of CPW is to at least maintain current participation levels, with some growth in future years as recruitment and retention programs draw more participants, particularly youth, into the sports.
+Angler numbers for 2014 and 2015 showed a significant increase, due in part to two major factors.
+The first was an expected bump up in response to generally favorable weather conditions.
+The second was a change in Colorado's big game licenses starting in 2014, which now include a fishing component.
+The benchmarks moving forward were adjusted upward to account for those licenses continuing into the future.

 Waters Closed to Recreation Due to ANS - The program goal is to prevent any waters from being infected and closed to recreation due to ANS.
 Boat inspections and current monitoring efforts have proven successful to date.
+However, the loss of severance tax revenue funding the program will be a major factor on the program's results moving forward.

-Big Game Animals Harvested - Benchmarks are largely based on assessments of biological health of herds, the number of licenses issued, and historical hunter success rates.
+Big Game Animals Harvested - Benchmarks reflect a combination of factors such as the biological health of a number of big game species and herds, the number of licenses issued, and historical hunter success rates.
 General weather conditions during the main hunting seasons can be an important factor in actual results.

 Acres protected through CWHPP - Initial benchmarks were based on historical averages.
-The current year and future year benchmarks account for a tightening of program focus, rising land values and a drop-off in total funding for the program.
+The current year and future year benchmarks account for a tightening of program focus, rising land values and a reduction in total funding for the program.